mevansam/openstack-cookbook/README.md

 It is useful to inspect the environment when troubleshooting a deployment.
 The following snippets assume [Chef Zero](https://github.com/opscode/chef-zero) is running in the localhost.

-> To run chef zero execute ```ruby run_zero.rb``` from within this repository's folder.
-> You can then use the knife configuration at 'etc/chef-zero_knife.rb' to interact with it.

 1. The Chef Environment

   First upload the Chef environment to Chef server